Superheaven: History

 The band did, however, play several one-off reunion shows in the following years.
-In December 2017, Superheaven played a secret set alongside Tigers Jaw and Turnstile for a charity event for Philabundence, put on by music producer Will Yip.
+In December 2017, Superheaven played a secret set alongside Tigers Jaw and Turnstile for a charity event for Philabundance, put on by music producer Will Yip.
 A few days after, the band announced a one-off show benefitting Planned Parenthood on March 2, 2018, at The Other Side in Wilkes Barre, Pennsylvania.
 They also played with Balance and Composure on their final tour in 2019.

-Superheaven again reunited in 2022 to play Manchester's Outbreak Fest in June — alongside Turnstile, Knocked Loose, and Basement — as well as playing at London's New Cross Inn.
+Superheaven again reunited in 2022 to play Manchester's Outbreak Fest in June – alongside Turnstile, Knocked Loose, and Basement – as well as playing at London's New Cross Inn.
 In November 2022, it was announced the band would play Sick New World fest in Las Vegas in May 2023.
-This was followed by a full tour announcement in January 2023, where the band celebrated the 10-year anniversary of Jar.
+This was followed by a full tour announcement in January 2023, where the band celebrated the ten-year anniversary of Jar.
+During 2023, Superheaven experienced a surge in popularity through "Youngest Daughter" (2013) going viral on TikTok, reaching number three on the Billboard Hot Hard Rock Songs chart.

-On November 12, 2024, Superheaven released the song "Long Gone," the band's first new release since Ours is Chrome in 2015.
+On November 12, 2024, Superheaven released the song "Long Gone", the band's first new release since Ours is Chrome in 2015.
 The follow up single "Numb to What Is Real" was released on December 10; that same day, the band announced that their third studio album will be self-titled with a release date of April 18, 2025.
 On February 18, 2025, Superheaven announced their 16 stop tour in North America.
 Their first stop of the tour is LDB Fest in Louisville, Kentucky.
 Their headlining dates started on April 27 in St. Louis and run through May 20 in Brooklyn, New York.
 After concert dates in Europe starting on June 8, they are set to come back to the U.S. to finish their 2025 tour at the three-day music festival, Louder Than Life in Louisville, Kentucky.